EricNguyen-B/react_practice/README.md

 # react_practice

-A virtual trail of my journey to learn React
+This is my virtual trail of my journey to learn React.

+I'm giving myself 6 months to be able to be proficient in React/JS technology.

+Bring it on!